-- > All waste to be disposed of in an environmentally sound manner our aim is zero to landfill. - Materials to be recycled or reused wherever practicable currently metals, batteries, toner cartridges, card & paper, electrical equipment and wood goes directly to recyclers or reprocessors.
-General waste is sent to a recycling centre for processing. - The use of resources, fuels and power to be minimised hybrid and lower emission vehicles, lights, monitors and equipment turned off when not needed.
+- > All waste to be disposed of in an environmentally sound manner our aim is zero to landfill. - Materials to be recycled via dedicated bins or reused wherever practicable currently metals, batteries, toner cartridges, card & paper, electrical equipment and wood goes directly to recyclers or re-processors.
+General waste is sent to a recycling centre for processing or incineration. - The use of resources, fuels and power to be minimised hybrid and lower emission vehicles, lights, monitors and equipment turned off when not needed.